composable-operator/composable/README.md

 The Composable operator alleviates this problem by wrapping any resource (native Kubernetes or CRD instance) and allowing it to be specified with references to fields of other objects.
 These references are resolved dynamically by the Compsable controller when the data becomes available.
-This allows the yaml for the entire application to be deployed at once regardless of dependencies, and leverages Kubernetes native mechanisms to stage the deployment of different resources.
+This allows the yaml for the entire application to be deployed at once regardless of dependencies and leverages Kubernetes native mechanisms to stage the deployment of different resources.

 For example, consider a `Knative` `KafkaSource` resource: